Options Explained

 Payoffs

-So this is the full payoff curve; you could lose the entire $20 investment, or you can make money as long as the stock price keeps rising.
-The breakeven point is at $20.
+So this is the full payoff curve; you could lose the entire $20 investment, or you can make money as long as the stock price keeps rising, with a breakeven point of $20.

 Options